gromacs/gromacs/docs/dev-manual/code-formatting.rst

 ``uncrustify.sh``
 ^^^^^^^^^^^^^^^^^

+The information for ``uncrustify`` is mainly provided for historical reasons, as the actual code formatting is now done using ``clang-format``.

-This script runs uncrustify on modified files and reports/applies the results.
+This script runs ``uncrustify`` on modified files and reports/applies the results.
 By default, the current HEAD commit is compared to the work tree, and files that